Open-EO/openeo-python-client/docs/data_access.rst

         reducer="mean",
     )

-Note that while openEO back-ends typically support multiple vector formats, like GeoJSON and Parquet, it is usually recommended to use a compact format like Parquet, instead of GeoJSON.
+Note that while openEO back-ends typically support multiple vector formats, like GeoJSON and GeoParquet, it is usually recommended to use a compact format like GeoParquet, instead of GeoJSON.
+The list of supported formats is also advertised by the backend, and can be queried with :py:meth:`Connection.list_file_formats <openeo.rest.connection.Connection.list_file_formats>`.